jeffbass/imagenode/docs/settings-yaml.rst

 difference between each mode is the size of the center region.
 The ``backlit`` mode has the largest central region (30% of the width), while ``spot`` has the smallest (10% of the width).
-The default value is ``average``, and the other possible include the following: ``average, spot, backlit, matrix``
+The default value is ``average``, and the other possible values include the following: ``average, spot, backlit, matrix``

 ``saturation`` an optional setting to adjust the saturation of the camera.
 The default value is ``0``, and the value can be set to an integer between -100 and 100.

 ``sensor_mode`` is an optional setting of the input mode of the camera's sensor.
-The default mode is ``0``.
 Valid values are currently integers between the 0 and 7.
 Each of these modes effect the ``resolution`` and ``framerate`` of camera.
 For more information of valid sensor mode details visit `Sensor Modes <https://picamera.readthedocs.io/en/release-1.13/fov.html#camera-modes>`_ section of picamera documentation.
+The default mode is ``0``.

 ``sharpness`` an optional setting to adjust the sharpness of the camera.
 The default value is ``0``, and the value can be set to an integer between -100 and 100.

 ``shutter_speed`` an optional setting for shutter speed in microseconds.
-The default value is ``0`` for auto, and the value can range as an integer value from 0 to 33,333 microseconds (depending on the camera module firmware).
+The default value is ``0`` for auto, and the value can range as an integer from 0 to 33,333 microseconds (depending on the camera module firmware).

 ``vflip`` is an optional setting.
 If the camera image needs to be vertically